stragod/SQL-projects/stock market data analysis/dataset.md

-The data is obtained from kaggle
+This [data](https://www.kaggle.com/datasets/borismarjanovic/price-volume-data-for-all-us-stocks-etfs) is obtained from kaggle